A Short History of the Founding of Phoenix Lodge No. 8

 It was here that the early General Assembly met with a good deal of members of Phoenix Lodge doing their duty as state representatives.
 It was here that the Grand Lodge of North Carolina granted a charter to form the Grand Lodge of Tennessee; which at the time was considered a territory of the state.
 It was one of the earliest records in the United States in which a grand lodge of one state received its charter from the grand lodge of another state (South Carolina granted Louisiana its charter).

-Documents from the state, the Grand Lodge of North Carolina and communications from other lodges of that period of North Carolina's history prove that Union Lodge No. __ did exist in the mid-to-latter part of the 18th century.
-Also on record is that these brethren who later founded Phoenix Lodge went on to contribute to the long and rich history of Fayetteville, the State of North Carolina, and our great Nation.
+Documents from the state, the Grand Lodge of North Carolina and communications from other lodges of that period of North Carolina's history prove that Union Lodge at Fayetteville did exist in the mid-to-latter part of the 18th century.
+Also on record is that the men who founded Phoenix Lodge went on to contribute to the long and rich history of Fayetteville, the State of North Carolina, and our great Nation.

 When President George Washington passed through North Carolina on his way to South Carolina and back, his escort was Congressman William Barry Grove, a member of Phoenix Lodge.
-William R. King, a member of Phoenix Lodge, was the longest serving senator in history and elected as Vice President to Franklin Pierce in 1853; but died in 1854 before being able to serve his term.
+William Rufus King, a member of Phoenix Lodge, was the longest serving senator in history, and was elected as Vice President to President Franklin Pierce in 1853; but died in 1854 before being able to serve his term.

 To paraphrase an eloquent ritual, "The lapse of time, the ruthless hand of ignorance, and the devastations of war, have laid waste and destroyed many valuable monuments of antiquity, on which the utmost exertions of human genius have been employed… [Phoenix Lodge and] Freemasonry, notwithstanding, has still survived."